Allyson Swaby: International career

 Swaby began her international career with Jamaica in 2018, making 4 appearances in the CONCACAF Women's Championship and playing in the third/fourth place playoff game against Panama.
 She played in Jamaica's successful World Cup 2019 qualifying campaign, and played in the World Cup tournament itself in the summer of 2019.

-In the summer of 2021, Allyson Swaby started as captain of the Jamaica team for the first time in her international career.
+In the summer of 2021, Allyson Swaby started as captain of the Jamaica national team for the first time in her international career.

+On 4 January 2022, the Jamaica Football Federation announced Swaby as its 2021 female player of the year.

+International goals

 Style of play

 Swaby shows a preference for direct, vertical football and often makes vertical passes straight to the frontline.
 She is a skilled defender in aerial duels and can often be tasked with man-marking by her team, owing to her athleticism and strength in individual duels.

 Personal life

 Her younger sister Chantelle Swaby is also a Jamaican international footballer.